jk0ehn/jk0ehn/README.md

 ## About

-Im new in Hamburg.
-On my way to learn coding.
+Im new in Hamburg, on my way to learn coding.

 ![Grafik](https://cdn.pixabay.com/photo/2018/02/07/09/47/travel-3136679_1280.jpg)